mathsalad/mathsalad.github.io/_posts/2015-05-15-the-strong-measure-zero-game.md

 ## The Proofs of Theorem 1 and 2
-The proofs of Thm 1 and 2, that will be presented, have been attributed to Galvin, not sure what paper(s) though.* I found out about this proof in a class, taught by Marion Scheepers, a few years ago.
+The proofs of Theorem 1 and 2, that will be presented, have been attributed to Galvin, not sure what paper(s) though.* I found out about this proof in a class, taught by Marion Scheepers, a few years ago.

 First, some notation, $$^\omega \omega$$ will be the set of infinite sequences of order type $$\omega$$, $$^{< \omega} \omega$$ will be the set of finite sequences indexed by finite ordinals.
 And if $$x,y$$ are sequences, then $$x \frown y$$ will be the concatenation of the sequences.
 As examples